 Some kids do that---they imprint on empty objects, they give them stories and opinions and a will, until they feel half-inhabited even to grownups, who have to pretend that they care how Chrissy’s blanket feels about things for so long that one day when Chrissy’s at school they step on the blanket and apologize.
 I did it with anything, when I was young; my toys were always in the middle of some intense plot that nobody outside could understand.

-How to Become a Robot in 12 Easy Steps - Lightspeed Magazine
+How to Find a Portal - Lightspeed Magazine

 I remember as children we were warned about the women who drove the unmarked white vans that circled around our neighborhood during those long hot summers, in particular creeping slowly down the boulevard which ran alongside the park, where if you positioned yourself at the right angle, I suppose in front of the swings, you might be able to see a flash of a child’s private yellow underwear as they pumped their legs upward.